Sums of squares in Macaulay2: Polynomial optimization

 \section{Polynomial optimization}

-In applications one oftentimes needs to find lower bounds for polynomials subject to some polynomial constraints.
+In applications one often needs to find lower bounds for polynomials subject to some polynomial constraints.
 More precisely, consider the problem

 where $f, h_1,\dots,h_m$ are polynomials.
 The \SOS package provides two ways to compute a lower bound for such a problem.
 The most elegant approach is to construct the associated quotient ring, and then call \verb|lowerBound|.
-This will look for the largest $t$ such that $f(x)-t$ is SOS (in the quotient ring).
+This will look for the largest $t$ such that $f(x)-t$ is a sum of squares (in the quotient ring).
 A degree bound~$2d$ must be given by the user.

 {

 }